GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

         Stop-ClusterGroup 'sql-ag'
         Start-ClusterGroup 'sql-ag'

-     It will make primary node to accept connections on port `59997` which would be used by ILB for health check.
+     It will make primary node to accept connections on port `59997` which would be used by internal load balancer for health check.

 ## Create an internal load balancer

-An [internal load balancer](https://cloud.google.com/compute/docs/load-balancing/internal#deploying_internal_load_balancing) provides a single IP address for the SQL Server.
+An [internal load balancer](https://cloud.google.com/compute/docs/load-balancing/internal#deploying_internal_load_balancing) provides a single IP address for SQL Server.
 The load balancer listens for requests and routes network traffic to the active cluster node.
 It knows which is the active node because a health checker is running against each node.
 Only the active node responds as healthy.
-If the active node goes down, then the other AO/AG node activates.
+If the active node goes down, then the other Always On availability group node activates.
 The health checker receives the signal, and traffic is redirected there.

 1. Create two instance groups, and add one SQL Server node to each group: